gSchool/TTP-EXCEL-CONTENT/excel-lessons/columns.md

 This lesson explores how to create new columns derived from existing columns.

 Imagine that you need to calculate your company’s net income (revenue minus expenses) by month.
 You have a table that includes one column that details the company’s monthly revenue and a second column that details the company’s monthly expenses.
-Good news: you can easily engineer a *new* column that calculates the difference between these two columns and populates the new column with this information.
+Good news: you can easily engineer a *new* column that calculates the difference between these two columns… and then populates the new column with that information.

 Here’s a second example: imagine that you have a column that includes the city and the state of an event.
 The report that you’re working on requires information about only the state of each event.
 No problem; you can create a new column that extracts just the state into that new column.